Cabin design had not changed much in 50 years – until Portugal’s LIFE consortium set to work

 Importantly, Embraer also got involved.
 The consortium tapped into the Brazilian aircraft manufacturer’s database to determine whether passengers were looking for “nice trim” or something more revolutionary, Marcelino says.
 Later in the process, the complex fabrications that would be needed were first worked up using Embraer virtual reality software to give a better sense of how the LIFE cabin would work in a genuine aircraft cross-section.

 The other “high TRL” products alongside the Sphere are cork sandwich panels that are now being tested and should be certified for the aviation industry soon; floating seats that absorb vibration and turn through 180 degrees; and interior panels that promise new sophistication in cabin lighting.

 “These are one-piece constructions, responsive to distance and movement,” Marcelino says.
 “You light the ceiling by passing your hand across it.
 There’s no switching, or visible bulbs.”

-An intellectual property agreement gives Embraer initial exclusive rights to LIFE’s ideas, but Marcelino expects eventually to involve other OEMs and completion centres.
+An intellectual property agreement the consortium gives Embraer initial exclusive rights to LIFE’s ideas, but Marcelino expects eventually to involve other OEMs and completion centres.
 Business jet manufacturers will take some years to adopt these new concepts fully, but the cork panels, for example, could be supplied on a customised basis to begin with, and he hopes could gradually become a standard specification as their benefits are understood.